Video game modding: Game customization

 The modded character models of Kratos, Carl Johnson and Snow White in Guitar Hero World Tour.
 An example of modding acting as remix culture.

 One of the primary motivations for modding is the ability to directly alter or expand a game the modder personally enjoys playing.

 The proliferation of mod culture exemplifies the overlap between media consumption and production.
 Modding is viewed as a way to increase enjoyment of the game through personalization, such as the inclusion of popular or national culture of personal significance.
 With the provision of modding tools by the developer or other modders, players are granted agency to contribute to their entertainment experience.
 Modding is akin to other user-made practices in video game consumption, including speedrunning and machinima—all of which appropriate the original game and transform it into something new, exemplifying the flexibility of the video game space.
 However, modding can also stem from a dissatisfaction with the base game's limitations on customization.

 Beyond expanding or transforming gameplay, many modders are motivated by a pursuit of realism.
 This may involve recreating recognizable real-world elements, such as landmarks, vehicles, and consumer brands.
 Real-life locations are often added to extend the map of simulation games, such as the addition of Polish settlements and landmarks in Euro Truck Simulator 2.
 In other games like as Euro Truck Simulator and Second Life, mods accurately reproduce brands and real-life products, while others invent fictitious brands that share similarities to real ones, such as 'McDowel' restaurant mods for Second Life, which imitate McDonald's.
 First-person shooters may have mods that replace weapon sounds with custom ones recorded by modders.
 Other mods intend to address historical accuracy.
-Mods for Civilization IV altered the game's historical flags to be more accurate, offering multiple variations to reflect their change over time.
+Mods for Civilization IV alter the game's historical flags to be more accurate, offering multiple variations to reflect their change over history.
 For flags with little historical documentation, modders debated over the culture's use of colors and iconography.